 Knowledge

-Built-in RAG knowledge — Knowledge Bases, connectors, and retrieval architecture
+Built-in RAG knowledge — Knowledge Bases, connectors, and how retrieval works

 A Knowledge Base is a set of connectors that index your data for retrieval.
-Connectors pull from tools such as Jira, Confluence, GitHub, Notion, SharePoint, Google Drive, and Salesforce.
+Connectors pull from tools such as Jira, Confluence, GitHub, Notion, SharePoint, Google Drive, Salesforce, and M-Files.
 An agent assigned a Knowledge Base can query that data to answer questions.
-The full RAG stack (chunking, embedding, hybrid search, reranking) runs inside Archestra — no external vector database or separate retrieval service required.

 Enterprise feature (team-scoped access control) — see the Pricing Model.